ClutchKick2207/ClutchKick2207/README.md

 ## About me:

 I am a programmer that's in high-school.
 I love learning about Cyber-Security, and I predominantly work with Python.
 I aim to learn more about Social-Engineering, Ethical Hacking, Machine Learning and Bash.
+I am aiming to work more with Social-Engineering tools such as SET and Metasploit.

 ## Get in touch